 "That's what Hervey was all about," Wayne said.
 "He helped people because they needed help.
 It was that simple."

-That's one of the things Wayne admires about his younger brother - he was a giver and a doer for others.
+That's one of the things Wayne admires about his younger brother partners for 25 years.
+He'd installed a clogging floor in his home - he was a giver and a doer for others. where he would practice.